On-Campus MA SLP Program

 Strong applicants will have a solid background in communication disorders as well as science.
 Desired science courses include biology, chemistry, and human anatomy and physiology.
 Applicants from minority backgrounds are especially encouraged to apply.

-Please Note: As all official transcripts were submitted to CSDCAS, they do not need to be resubmitted to the Graduate School.
-However, if you are admitted to UNC and you were still working on your bachelor's degree at your time of application, during your first semester you will need to submit an official transcript to the Graduate School from the institution you graduated from, showing your degree was conferred.
+Please Note: As all official transcripts were submitted to CSDCAS, they do not need to be resubmitted to the Office of Admissions.
+However, if you are admitted to UNC and you were still working on your bachelor's degree at your time of application, during your first semester you will need to submit an official transcript to the Office of Admissions from the institution you graduated from, showing your degree was conferred.
 If your final GPA fell below 3.00, you will be given additional academic stipulations to remain enrolled at UNC.

 Official transcripts from U.S. institutions should be sent via mail directly from